 Hamid Jafarkhani received the B.S. degree in electronics from Tehran University in 1989 and the M.S. and Ph.D. degrees both in electrical engineering from the University of Maryland at College Park in 1994 and 1997, respectively.

 Hamid Jafarkhani ranked first in the nationwide entrance examination of Iranian universities in 1984.
 He was a co-recipient of the American Division Award of the 1995 Texas Instruments DSP Solutions Challenge.
 He received an NSF Career Award in 2003.
 He received the UCI Distinguished Mid-Career Faculty Award for Research in 2006 and the School of Engineering Fariborz Maseeh Best Faculty Research Award in 2007.
-Also, he was a co-recipient of the 2002 best paper award of ISWC, the 2009 best paper award of the Journal of Communications and Networks, the 2012 IEEE Globecom best paper award (Communication Theory Symposium), the 2013 IEEE Eric E. Sumner Award, and the 2014 IEEE Communications Society Award for Advances in Communication.
+Also, he was a co-recipient of the 2002 best paper award of ISWC, the 2009 best paper award of the Journal of Communications and Networks, the 2012 IEEE Globecom best paper award (Communication Theory Symposium), and the 2018 IEEE ICC best paper award (Communication Theory Symposium).
 He received the 2015-2016 School of Engineering Excellence in Research Senior Career Award.